LearningKijo/SecurityResearcher-Note/Day2-APT29-CozyBear-YTTRIUM.md

 ## YTTRIUM Attack Chain
-The cyber attack by APT29, also known as YTTRIUM, is believed to have started with a combination of **spear-phishing email attacks** and **social engineering**.
+APT29, also known as YTTRIUM, initiated their cyber attack through a combination of **spear-phishing email attacks** and **social engineering**.
+The malicious links in the emails, if clicked by the recipients, led to a series of exploits that ultimately resulted in the installation of a DLL backdoor.
+This backdoor gave the attackers remote access to the victims' machines.

 <img src="https://user-images.githubusercontent.com/120234772/228781349-a582f5e1-9721-404f-ae49-b15787592d64.png" width="70%">